+44 1792 513084

 Mae'r modiwl yma yn ystyried pwysigrwydd astudio data ystadegol ym meysydd Dynol a Ffisegol Daearyddiaeth.
 Trafodwyd ystod o ddulliau ystadegol, a defnyddiwyd enghreifftiau ymarferol a syniadau cysyniadol i egluro eu defnydd.
 Rhoddwyd pwyslais arbennig ar osod y technegau hyn o fewn cyd-destun ymchwil Daearyddol ehangach.
 Defnyddiwyd meddalwedd ystadegol pwerus yn y sesiynau cyfrifiadurol ymarferol, sy'n cydymffurfio a safonau diwydiannol.
 Yn ogystal i ystadegau, mae'r modiwl hefyd yn cyflwyno myfyrwyr i gyflwyno a dadansoddi data gan ddefnyddio Systemau Wybodaeth Ddaearyddol ('GIS'), ac yn rhoi trosolwg o'r testun gydag enghreifftiau ymarferol.
 This module examines the importance of statistical data analysis in quantitative research in both Human and Physical Geography.
 A range of statistical methods with wide application are discussed, using theoretical explanation and practical examples to illustrate their use.
 Particular importance is given to placing these techniques within the broader context of Geographical research.
 Powerful, industry-standard statistical analysis software is used in the computer practical sessions.
 In addition to statistics, the module also introduces students to the presentation and analysis of data using Geographical Information Systems (GIS), giving an overview of this topic, illustrated with practical examples.

-This module introduces the four main Earth systems: the atmosphere, geosphere, hydrosphere and biosphere and provides a sound understanding of the processes within each system, and of the interactions between them.
 This module forms the essential foundation for any more advanced study of physical geography.
+It introduces the four main Earth systems: the atmosphere, hydrosphere, biosphere and geosphere.
+It provides a sound understanding of the processes within each system, and of the interactions between them.
 The atmosphere section deals with flows of energy and moisture and their role in controlling climate over both space and time.
-The geosphere section deals with the origin of Earth, describes the distribution of different rock types and introduces the concept of plate tectonics.
 The hydrosphere section focuses on the concepts of the hydrological cycle and main processes associated with the water fluxes.
 The biosphere section deals mainly with flows of energy and nutrients between Earth systems.
+The geosphere section introduces topics like the origin of Earth, the concept of plate tectonics, describes the distribution of different rock types and processes occurring in geosphere.
+In addition main properties and functions of soil, formation of different soil types across the world and changes of climate in the past, current and the future, proxies of climate change are included.

 This module examines the importance of statistical data analysis in quantitative research in both Human and Physical Geography.
 A range of statistical methods with wide application are discussed, using theoretical explanation and practical examples to illustrate their use.
 Particular importance is given to placing these techniques within the broader context of Geographical research.
 Powerful, industry-standard statistical analysis software is used in the computer practical sessions.
 In addition to statistics, the module also introduces students to the presentation and analysis of data using Geographical Information Systems (GIS), giving an overview of this topic, illustrated with practical examples.